-In order to resolve resident issues and establish positive relations and communication with residents in the community, the CMS Compliance Team operates Resident Liaison phone lines for the states of Hawaii, Nebraska, Utah, and Washington.
+In order to resolve resident issues and establish positive relations and communication with residents in the community, the CMS Compliance Team operates Resident Liaison phone lines for the states of Nebraska, Utah, and Washington.

 The Resident Liaison receives and documents tenant concerns and inquiries related to health, safety, and maintenance issues and follows up with owner/agents to ensure that they are taking the appropriate corrective action(s) to remedy the issue.
 The CMS Compliance Team monitors the Owner/Agent’s actions and keeps the resident informed of the process until that time when the concerns of the resident has been addressed.